-Mentoring
+Alumni Mentoring

 Mentoring is aimed at those seeking targeted, detailed one-to-one feedback.
+Our alumni programme takes place over nine months and consists of three hour-long sessions with a mentor from our author/tutor team.
 Each session will focus on how best to support you – whether you are working towards a finished manuscript, embarking on an edit, or looking for advice on next steps or guidance as you begin a new project.

 Your mentor will read up to 10,000 words of your work before each session and then provide valuable and constructive feedback verbally and by giving you 500 words of notes each time.
 You can also use a mentoring session to have an in-depth discussion about plot issues, by instead sending a synopsis plus an 8,000-word extract – or just a synopsis and a sheet of issues and questions to put to the mentor.

-Huge thanks for sending Emily into my writing life, we get on brilliantly – she ‘gets’ the book – and me – which is the most wonderful gift
+Huge thanks for sending Emily (Barr) into my writing life, we get on brilliantly – she ‘gets’ the book – and me – which is the most wonderful gift

-Fees & dates
+Fees

-£1,500, payable in full before mentoring starts, or via three agreed instalments.
+£1,600 (inc VAT), payable in full before mentoring starts, or via three agreed instalments of £533.33.

-How to sign up
+Ready to sign up?

 Please email students@curtisbrowncreative.co.uk with a 3,000-word extract from your opening alongside a one-page synopsis or short summary of the novel you’re writing and if you have a preferred mentor from the list below.
 As ever, if you’d like any advice on who might be a good fit for your work, please do ask.
-Each mentor only has limited spaces and they are allocated on a first-come, first-served basis, so get in touch as soon as possible to avoid disappointment.
-If we can’t match you with your first choice mentor, we will endeavour to suggest a suitable alternative.

 Meet our mentors